KCCG/shell-genomics/_episodes/01-introduction.md

 file using your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd>
 to quit.

+You'll notice that many options have a long form (such as "--classify") and short form (such as "-F").
+The short form is often described as a **flag**.
+The long forms are easier to remember and easier to read, while the short forms involve less typing.
+I am a big fan of clarity over brevity, but choose between long and short forms depending on the situation.

 > ## Challenge
 > Use the `-l` option for the `ls` command to display more information for each item